-The WSBA is the governing body of bicycle racing in the State of Washington and North Idaho.
+The WSBA is the governing body of competitive bicycle riding in the State of Washington, Oregon and North Idaho.

 The main objective of the WSBA is to improve and promote bicycle racing.
 A few key things that we do are listed here:

 In addition to annual membership fees received from riders, contributions are vital to the operations of the WSBA.
 Gifts support a variety of activities, including junior programs and equipment purchase.
 To donate to the WSBA, click on the paypal button or print the PDF version of this page, provide the information requested, and send it with your check payable to the Washington State Bicycle Association to:

 Revisions to existing bylaws were presented and voted upon at the WSBA Annual Meeting Dec.
 21, 2019.

 WSBA Grants - Washington State cycling teams in good standing with USA Cycling and other cycling organizations in Washington may request support from the WSBA for programs in any cycling discipline.
 Complete the attached form